mr-highball/ezthreads/README.md

 To request features or report a bug, open a github issue with details/steps to reproduce

+# Features

+some features at a glance...

+* argument *capturing* by using the `.AddArg()` method
+* reference counted threads ensuring memory is cleaned up
+* *Await()* support method (similar to c#) can wait threads, groups, all threads, pools
+* ez thread pool for fixed worker size and easy to use fluent methods
+* works with nested, callbacks, object methods (or all at the same time)
+* events for start, stop, error, success, etc... for flexibility
+* did I mention it was easy? :)

 # Sample

-Below is a sample pulled from the console tester application which shows a possible use for ezthreads
+Below is a sample pulled from the console tester application which shows a possible use for ezthreads:

 ```pascal
 (*